microsoft/WhatTheHack/044-AzureIntegrationServices/Student/Challenge-00.md

 [Install Visual Studio Code](https://code.visualstudio.com/)

 VS Code runs on Windows, Mac, and Linux.
-It's a quick install, NOT a 2 hour install like its namesake full-fledged IDE on Windows. **Ensure that you install version 1.63 or later.**
+It's a quick install, NOT a 2 hour install like its namesake full-fledged IDE on Windows.

+As of writing, the version used is **1.63**.

+### Azure CLI

+You also need to make sure that you have [installed the latest version of Azure CLI](https://docs.microsoft.com/en-us/cli/azure/update-azure-cli).
+To do so, open [Visual Studio Code Terminal window](https://code.visualstudio.com/docs/editor/integrated-terminal) and run ```az upgrade```.

+As of writing, the Azure CLI version used is **2.32.0**.

 ### Bicep CLI Extension

 Visual Studio Code with the Bicep extension provides language support and resource autocompletion.
 The extension helps you create and validate Bicep files.

-To install the extension, search for bicep in the Extensions tab or in the [Visual Studio marketplace](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep).  **Ensure that you install version 0.4.1124 or later.**
+To install the extension, search for bicep in the Extensions tab or in the [Visual Studio marketplace](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep).
+Alternatively, you can open the VS Code Terminal window and run ```az bicep install && az bicep upgrade``` to get the latest version.

+As of writing, the version used is **0.4.1124**.

+### Set default Azure subscription and resource group

+You can set your default Azure subscription and resource group by:

+- Sign-in by running ```az login``` in the VS Code Terminal
+- Set default subscription by running ```az account set --subscription "<subscription name or subscription id>"```
+- Set default resource group by running ```az configure --defaults group=<resource group name>```

 ## Managing Cloud Resources